andrew/ultimate-awesome/README.md

 - [awesome-free-mit](https://github.com/SuperSonicHub1/awesome-free-mit) - A collection of free stuff you can get at the Massachusetts Institute of Technology.
 - [awesome-web-graphics](https://github.com/taenykim/awesome-web-graphics) - A collection of WEB Graphics | css | canvas | webgl | library | awesome web pages.
 - [Awesome-Machine-learning-for-discovery-of-physical-laws](https://github.com/usccolumbia/Awesome-Machine-learning-for-discovery-of-physical-laws) - A curated list of awesome resources on using machine learning and data science for discovery of physical laws.
-- [Awesome-Video-LLMs](https://github.com/zyayoung/Awesome-Video-LLMs) - Explore VLM-Eval, a framework for evaluating Video Large Language Models, enhancing your video analysis with cutting-edge AI technology.
 - [awesome-avd](https://github.com/alan-turing-institute/awesome-avd) - A curated list of research resources in automated vulnerability detection (AVD).
 - [awesome-atproto](https://github.com/atblueprints/awesome-atproto) - A curated list of awesome AT Protocol resources.
 - [awesome-bitcoin-core](https://github.com/aureleoules/awesome-bitcoin-core) - A curated list of Bitcoin Core resources for contributors and developers.
 - [awesome-minitel](https://github.com/bill-of-materials/awesome-minitel) - A curated list of minitel resources.
 - [awesome-dementia-detection](https://github.com/billzyx/awesome-dementia-detection) - Paper list of dementia detection.
 - [awesome-opendata-software](https://github.com/commondataio/awesome-opendata-software) - Awesome list of the software tools related to opendata: data catalogs, ingestion tools, data prep tools and so on.
-- [fucking-awesome-stock-resources](https://github.com/Correia-jpv/fucking-awesome-stock-resources) - 🌇 A collection of links for free stock photography, video and Illustration websites.
-With repository stars⭐ and forks🍴.
 - [awesome-daily](https://github.com/daily-demos/awesome-daily) - A collection of resources for all your Daily needs! .
 - [awesome-performance](https://github.com/geldmacher/awesome-performance) - 🚀 A curated list of awesome web performance stuff 🚀 .
 - [awesome-jobs-in-germany](https://github.com/germanitjobs/awesome-jobs-in-germany) - :de: A (developer-friendly) list of tech jobs in Germany.